(Updated May 2017)

 "Every modern society that has seen an increase in the amount of protein and fat in their diets has seen a concomitant rise in chronic illness of every kind" (Birch, p.
 18).

 Bill Beardall: “[When I was a missionary] years ago, the third missionary discussion talked about the Word of Wisdom…We would always try to get a commitment from the investigator to live the Word of Wisdom.
 When the investigators accepted this principle, they were able to understand subsequent discussions.
-Almost without exception, I found that if they had not started to live this important principle, they could not comprehend further growth in the gospel” (The Gospel Doctrine Class website).
+Almost without exception, I found that if they had not started to live this important principle, they could not comprehend further growth in the gospel” (The Gospel Doctrine Class).

 Walk and not faint: